Wu Zaochi

-Wu Zaochi (伍藻池; born 1903) was a Chinese born politician.
+Wu Zaochi (伍藻池; born 1903) was a Chinese politician.

 Born in 1903, a native of Taishan, Guangdong, Wu was educated in the United States, where he earned a doctorate in political science from Johns Hopkins University.
 Wu returned to China to accept a position as professor at the Koumin University of Kwangtun In 1946, Wu was elected to the Constituent National Assembly of the Republic of China, as a representative of the China Democratic Socialist Party.
 He took office as a member of the Legislative Yuan in March 1947.
 In later life, Wu moved to the United States.